simplenote-vim/simplenote.py/CONTRIBUTING.rst

 Contribute
 ===========
-If you want to contribute code:
+If you have code you want to contribute:

 * Fork the project.
 * Make your feature addition or bug fix based on master.